cameron-rx/GymWatchUI/README.md

 # GymWatchUI
-User interface for lilyGO T-Watch that focuses on features for gym goers.
+User interface for LilyGO T-Watch that focuses on features for gym goers.

 ## Installation

 ## Features
-+ Clock face
++ Clock face  ❌
-+ Rest timers
++ Rest timers ❌
-+ Plate Calculator
++ Plate Calculator ❌
-+ Log/Load Workouts
++ Log/Load Workouts ❌

   This will be implemented alongside a web app so users can share workouts and track progress.

 ## Gallery